 As a full time ADF member you have statutory (legislated) entitlements that automatically entitle you to military compensation administered by the Commonwealth Superannuation Corporation.

 Decide whether your statutory entitlements are adequate to meet your needs, or whether you and your family need extra cover.

 To work out whether you need extra cover through personal insurance, you’ll first need to understand the cover you already have; and then work out what your dependants would need each year if you could not earn an income.
 If there is a gap, you might want to consider additional insurance.

-You should confirm this in writing before taking out a policy as the terms may change from time to time.
+We understand that Navy Health offers Zurich Australia’s Ezicover Life Insurance, which is free of war exclusions, but confirm this in writing before taking out a policy as the terms may change from time to time.